The 20 Best Schinzel-Giedion Syndrome Doctors in Japan

 Tokyo, JP

-Kenichi Yoshida practices in Tokyo, Japan.
+Kenichi Yoshida practices practicing medicine in Tokyo, Japan.
 Mr. Yoshida is rated as an Experienced expert by MediFind in the treatment of Schinzel-Giedion Syndrome.
-His top areas of expertise are Myelodysplastic Syndrome (MDS), Leukemia, Aplastic Anemia, Pancreaticoduodenectomy, and Bone Marrow Aspiration.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Myelodysplastic Syndrome (MDS), Leukemia, Aplastic Anemia, Pancreaticoduodenectomy, and Bone Marrow Aspiration.

 Experienced in Schinzel-Giedion Syndrome